 Mexico is known for its special interaction with death.
-For Day of the Dead Mexico celebrates its deceased through many surprising traditions in its vast territory.
-The Mayan people have their own tradition, known as Janal Pixan, food for souls.
+For Día de Muertos, Mexico celebrates its deceased through many amazing traditions in its vast territory.
+The Mayan people have their own tradition, known as Dead o Janal Pixan.

-Day of the Dead is one of the most popular celebrations in Mexico, the traditional and cultural range of the Day of the Dead throughout the Mexican Republic is impressive.
-Before death we can appreciate the syncretism between the prehispanic beliefs linked to the cultural and religious disembarkation of the Catholic conquerors, giving way to a unique festivity in the world.
-As always in this blog we are going to focus on the Mayan tradition, the celebration they call Janal Pixán.
+Día de Muertos is one of the most popular celebrations in Mexico, the traditional and cultural range of Día de Muertos throughout the Mexican Republic is impressive.
+Before death we can appreciate the syncretism between the pre-Hispanic beliefs linked to the cultural and religious disembarkation of the Catholic conquerors, giving way to a unique festival in the world.
+As always in this blog we are going to focus on the Mayan tradition, the celebration they call Finados, and more recently Janal Pixán.

 Content of the article